ftl-mv-translation/ftl-mv-translation/snippets/ci-nightly-body.md

 [Latest Release for Localized Installer](https://github.com/ftl-mv-translation/mvinstaller/releases/latest)

-Also check out the [instructions](https://steamcommunity.com/sharedfiles/filedetails/?id=3252627639) on how to use the installer!(Steam guide, written in Français, Русский, Deutsch, Español, Português Brasileiro and 日本語)
+Also check out the [instructions (Steam Guide)](https://steamcommunity.com/sharedfiles/filedetails/?id=3252627639) on how to use the installer!
+(Written in Français, Русский, Deutsch, Español, Português Brasileiro and 日本語)

 ## Manual Installation
 > You don't need to do a manual installation if you use the installer above.